-This is the reference guide for Kea version 1.6.2-git.
+This is the reference guide for Kea version 1.7.1.
 Links to the most up-to-date version of this document (in PDF, HTML, and plain text formats), along with other documents for Kea, can be found in ISC's Knowledgebase.